dale-validor/nba-insights-demo/README.md

 - `nba_stats_sample.csv` — sample dataset used by the script
 - `requirements.txt` — Python dependencies
 - `charts/` — output folder with PNGs after you run the script

-## Prospecting Angle (how I use this with technical buyers)
-- *“I like to tinker — here’s a quick data viz I built.
-If we swapped the NBA data for your product metrics, what would you want to visualize first?”*
-- *“I’m comfortable reading docs and wiring up basic scripts — that helps me ask sharper discovery questions when we talk integrations/APIs.”*
-- *“I keep repos tidy with READMEs so anyone can run them — the same clarity I bring to customer communication and handoffs.”*

 ## Notes
 - This is intentionally lightweight: clean code, clear README, sensible defaults.